Skip to main content

 Recent cyber incidents have shown the need for stronger protection of personal information.
 Digital identities offer higher levels of security, keeping your data safer from unauthorised access.

 As we expand our online services, we’re upgrading our sign-in system to ensure secure and seamless digital transactions for you.
-Using a digital identity provides a single, secure sign-in, helping you avoid multiple sign-ins across different accounts and offering a more personalised experience.
+Using a digital identity gives you one secure sign‑in.
+It reduces multiple logins and supports a more personalised online experience.

 Changes to email and password sign-in